lfost42/grafana-notes/k8s/cka/itkiddie.md

 volumeBindingMode: WaitForFirstConsumer
 ```

 apply
 `k apply -f sc.yaml`

 Check
 `k get sc`

-You should see your SC there and it isn't the default class
+You should see your SC there and it isn't the default class.

 Step 2 patch your SC: Check where we need to patch by using
 `k get sc local-storage -oyaml`

 Find the default setting